 Typically, a shot of a character standing in a kitchen or a laundry room would not be suitable for widescreen photography.
 It’s a boring location with very finite space.
 But by increasing the horizontal and vertical space of the frame, Carpenter creates not only an area for the antagonist to inhabit, he also increases the size of the metaphysical space in the viewer’s mind.

-Once we see images of characters in small spaces or rooms being stalked by an entity outside of that space, we are reminded of the vastness of the world around these characters and we can only imagine all the places danger can occupy outside of those seemingly safe rooms.
+Once we see images of characters in small spaces or rooms being stalked by an entity outside of that space, we are reminded of the vastness of the world around these characters.
+We are then left to imagine all the places danger could occupy outside of those seemingly safe rooms.

 Just before nightfall, there’s one final scene that sets the groundwork for the remainder of the film.
 The first image above occurs just after Annie and Laurie have stopped at the scene of a burglary where Annie’s father, Sheriff Brackett (Charles Cyphers), is investigating.
 We see Annie and Laurie pull away from the scene in the red car, heading towards the back of the frame.
 As they exit, Dr. Loomis (Donald Pleasance) approaches Sheriff Brackett in the second image above, moving parallel to but in the opposite direction of the car, causing a transference of action.
 Annie’s car is decelerating action (leaving the frame) and Dr. Loomis’ arrival is accelerating action (approaching the frame).
 Again, an excellent use of the entirety of the wide frame and a well choreographed mixture of elements.